Blog Hero

 Regular eye exams are essential when it comes to monitoring your eye health.
 Early detection, especially of something like cataracts, makes it possible to provide the best care as quickly as possible to increase your quality of life.

 Your ophthalmologist might suggest surgery involving intraocular lens implants when your cataracts are developed enough to impair your vision.
 Don’t be intimidated by this; while you might be curious about how long cataract surgery lasts, it’s important to know that surgery is the only way to effectively remove a cataract (and keep it from coming back)!
 Many patients wonder, ‘How long does cataract surgery last?’
-Laser cataract surgery is a fully customizable and precise solution to help you see clearly again.
+Laser cataract surgery is a fully customizable and precise solution to help you see clearly again and ensure your intraocular lens lifespan is as long as possible.

 What is a Cataract?